Deep Learning-Based Human Pose Estimation: A Survey: Applications

-\textbf{Healthcare}: HPE provides quantitative human motion information that physicians can diagnose some complex diseases, create rehabilitation training, and operate physical therapy.
+\textbf{Healthcare}: HPE provides quantitative human motion information that physicians can use to diagnose some complex diseases, create rehabilitation training, and operate physical therapy.
 Lu et al. \cite{lu2020vision} designed a pose-based estimation system for assessing Parkinson’s disease motor severity.
-Gu et al. \cite{Physical_Therapy_gu} developed a pose-based physical therapy system that patients can be evaluated and advised at home.
-Furthermore, such a system can be established to detect abnormal action and to predict the following actions ahead of time.
+Gu et al. \cite{Physical_Therapy_gu} developed a pose-based physical therapy system that patients can be evaluated and advised at their homes.
+Furthermore, such a system can be established to detect abnormal actions and predict subsequent actions ahead of time.
 Alerts are sent immediately if the system determines that danger may occur.
-Chen et al. \cite{falldetection_chen} used the HPE algorithms for fall detection monitoring in order to provide immediate assistant.
+Chen et al. \cite{falldetection_chen} used HPE algorithms for fall detection monitoring in order to provide immediate assistance.
 Also, HPE methods can provide reliable posture labels of patients in hospital environments to augment research on neural correlates to natural behaviors \cite{chen2018patient}.